If a client accuses you of professional negligence, it’s important to file an errors and omissions claim right away to protect your small business.

 It’s important to understand exactly what your E&O insurance policy covers—and doesn’t cover—in your situation.

 Knowing the difference between occurrence and claims-made policies is crucial for small business owners.
-Most professional liability policies are claims-made, meaning they only cover incidents that arise and are reported while the policy is active.
+Most errors and omissions policies are claims-made, meaning they only cover incidents that arise and are reported while the policy is active.

 You need to know how much your insurance carrier will pay on a claim, including liability coverage limits per claim and the maximum amount your provider will pay for all claims in a policy period.